Loading. Please Wait....

 Some of the most common techniques used for art therapy include the following:

-Art therapy is easy to integrate into a treatment plan and often improves social engagement.
+Art therapy for mental health is easy to integrate into a treatment plan and often improves social engagement.
 A counsellor or psychologist may guide the client through the therapy session.
 However, sometimes clients take the lead and create whatever comes most naturally without any verbal guidance from the therapist.

-In addition to art therapy, some clients in recovery choose to use music therapy or other types of creativity to express themselves.
+In addition to art therapy for mental health, some clients in recovery choose to use music therapy or other types of creativity to express themselves.
 Making a physical representation of their emotions or thoughts is often cathartic and freeing for clients who have had difficulty expressing themselves.

 Samarpan Recovery collaborates with clients to determine which creative activities will provide the most health benefits during their stay in the program.
 Most creative activities can be incorporated into a client's treatment plan if it offers health benefits.
 Some people may also take advantage of local community groups, organizations, or events to engage in creative activities with peers.